OllieMH/portfolio/README.md

 # 🎮 Oliver's Interactive Portfolio

 An interactive, game-style portfolio website where visitors control a character to explore different sections using keyboard controls.
-Navigate through a visually engaging 2D environment to discover information about me, my projects, CV, and social links.
+Navigate through a 2D environment to discover information about me, my projects, CV, and social links.

 ## 🌐 Live Demo